• Skip to primary navigation

 • 1 pinch black Pepper

-• 1 tbsp sesame seeds I used a mix of black and white
+• 1 tablespoon sesame seeds I used a mix of black and white

 Metric - US Imperial